Writing Advice

 What we don’t like:

-• Don’t be lazy – use full words instead of just symbols, such as &, unless it’s the correct spelling (e.g. in a company name).
+• The use of symbols instead of full words, such as “&”: don’t use unless it’s the correct spelling, e.g. of a company name.
 Numbers are written as words up to twelve.
 After that you may use digits.

 What we like: